Dress up dinner and replace the rolls or homemade biscuits with this Quic Easy Parsley Scallion Popover Blender Recipe.

 - Place ½ teaspoon of the butter into each well of a 12-well muffin pan; set aside.

 - Place the remaining 1 tablespoon butter, eggs, milk, sugar, and salt in a blender and blend until smooth, about 30 seconds.
-Turn off the blender, add the flour, replace the lid, and blend until just smooth, about 30 seconds.
+Turn off the blender, add the flour, and the scallions, replace the lid, and blend until just smooth, about 30 seconds.
 Set the mixture aside in the blender.

 - Place the prepared muffin pan in the oven on the heated baking sheet and bake until the butter sizzles, about 2 to 3 minutes.
 Remove the muffin pan and the baking sheet from the oven.
 Pouring from the blender, fill the wells of the muffin pan halfway up with batter.